cheind/py-globalflow/README.md

 Note, that the transition probability p(xi|xj) will need to incorporate the time-difference (i.e via a motion model that is application dependent).
 See `examples/minimal_occlusions.py` for full details.

 ## Human Pose Tracking
 This repository contains an example to use **py-globalflow** for tracking 2D human pose outputs.
-The application performs tracking purely on geometric joint properties and hence only 2D pose results are required.
+The application, by default, uses on geometric joint properties and hence only 2D pose results are required.
+Optionally, Re-ID features can be incorporated to improve long-term occlusion handling.
 See

 ```
 python -m examples.track_poses --help